pjonsson/datacube-core/docs/installation/extending-odc.rst

     `datacube.plugins.index <https://github.com/opendatacube/datacube-core/blob/9c0ea8923fa5d29dc2a813141ad64daea74c4902/setup.py#L112>`__

 A connection to an ``Index`` is required to find data in the Data Cube.

-Already implemented in the ``develop`` branch was the concept of ``environments`` which are a named set of configuration parameters used to connect to an ``Index``.
-This PR extends this with an ``index_driver`` parameter, which specifies the name of the Index Driver to use.
-If this parameter is missing, it falls back to using the default PostgreSQL Index.
+ODC Configuration environments have an ``index_driver`` parameter, which specifies the name of the Index Driver to use.
+See :doc:`database/configuration`.

 A set of abstract base classes are defined in :py:mod:`datacube.index.abstract`.
 An index plugin is expected to supply implementations of all these abstract base classes.
 If any abstract